Planted clique recovery in random geometric graphs: Proofs for the VD-algorithm

 where $\Delta_n$ denotes the maximum degree in $G(n,r)$. \end{lemma} \begin{proof} Let $G(n,r)$ be a random geometric graph and $G_k(n,r)$ its modified version where a clique is planted on $k$ randomly chosen vertices.
 Without loss of generality, assume that vertex~$1$ has maximal degree in $G(n,r)$.
 We have $1\in \{\text{argmax}_{i\in V\setminus K} Z_i\}$ if and only if $1 \not \in K$.
 This latter event is independent of $Z_1$ and occurs with probability $1-k/n$.
 Since $k=o(n)$, this probability goes to one as $n\to\infty$. \end{proof}

-From Lemma $\ref{lem:max}$ we infer that if for all clique vertices $i \in K$ the relation $Z_i^{V \setminus K} + k > \Delta_n$ holds asymptotically almost surely, then the VD-algorithm works.
+From Lemma $\ref{lem:max}$ we infer that if for all clique vertices $i \in K$ the relation $Z_i^{V \setminus K} + k > \Delta_n$ holds with high probability, then the VD-algorithm works.
 Therefore, it is sufficient to show that $\min_{i\in K}|\{j\in N(i), j\notin K\}| + k > \Delta_n$.
 However, it is not immediate to compute this minimum as the degree of the clique vertices may be dependent.
 We can partially overcome these difficulties in the next Lemma~\ref{lem:independent_vertices_K}, showing that for sufficiently small $k$ the dependency vanishes.

 \begin{lemma} Let $k=o\left(\sqrt{\frac{n}{\mu}}\right)$.
 Then the degrees of the clique vertices are asymptotically independent. \end{lemma}